US taxpayers carry the debt burden for dubious alliances

 In a textbook case of reaping what one sows, on September 16, various reports revealed that US special forces were chased out of Al-Rai by US/Turkey-backed jihadists that threatened to behead and slaughter them.

 As Patrick Poole in Pajama Media reported, the Free Syrian Army (FSA) shouted “Christians and Americans have no place among us”, and others shouted in Turkish, “Death to America!
 We will behead you!”
 US troops in Tal Abyad also came under fire from the Turkish military.

-Meanwhile on September 20, Qatar’s emir Sheikh Tammim bin Hamad al-Thani blasted Americans at the UN General Assembly for not doing more to topple the Syrian government so they can install a Salafist regime, essentially treating American men and women in uniforms as a mercenary force similar to their al Qaeda-linked proxies in Syria.
+Meanwhile on September 20, Qatar’s emir Sheikh Tammim bin Hamad al-Thani blasted Americans at the UN General Assembly for not doing more to topple the Syrian government so they can install a Salafist regime, essentially treating American men and women in uniforms as a mercenary force similar to their al-Qaida-linked proxies in Syria.

 To add insult to injury of taxpayers, four more US-trained “New Syrian Army” rebels again defected to ISIS, bringing advanced weapons and training to the terrorist group.
 When a FSA general in 2013 said he wants to work with Al Qaeda in Syria to establish an Islamic state, is it a wonder then one in three Iraqis believe US supports ISIS?